usc-ctin583/usc-ctin583.github.io/docs/Projects/project2.md

 ## 📝 The Paper

 ## 🎟️ Requirements
-*Build and publish to a specific hardware and platform *Must include game user interface with UI Toolkit or ReactJS *Utilize Unity’s new Input Management System
+- [x] Build and publish to a specific hardware and platform
+- [x] Must include game user interface with UI Toolkit or ReactJS
+- [x] Utilize Unity’s new Input Management System
-*The experience must look and feel completed
+- [x] The experience must look and feel completed
-*Play and test game on your selected hardware
+- [x] Play and test game on your selected hardware
-*2 pages of abstract for a research paper
+- [x] Research paper
-*Must code with C# and not node-based
+- [x] Must code with C# and not node-based

 ## 💯 Grading
 We will be play testing your game during class!!
 Please make sure your game is published on itch.io by play test day and is 100% playable.